coolinmc6/front-end-dev/questions-javascript.md

 ## Intermediate

+### How do you organize your code? (module pattern, classical inheritance?)
+Explain the Module Pattern.
+Explain Classical Inheritance.

 ### Explain how prototypal inheritance works

 - Prototypal inheritance and JavaScript Objects generally don't feel incredibly difficult but explaining *prototypes* in a succinct way is a bit tricky.
 I've read a lot of definitions that feel the need to address the fact that JavaScript classes don't *really* inherit methods the way other programming languages with classes do.
 The following "definition" is really just a list of important points relating to prototypes and then some code that explains it.